dotnetcore/FlubuCore/README.md

 ### Contribution guidelines ###
 * If u find a bug please report it :)
 * If u have any improvement or feature proposal's we would be glad to hear from you.
 Add new issue as proposal and we will discuss it with you.
 * If u want to fix a bug yourself, improve or add new feature to flubu..
 Fork, Pull request but first add new issue so we discuss it.
+You can also search the issues by label Help wanted, Good first issue or any other if u know how to fix/implement it.

 [**Release notes**](https://github.com/flubu-core/flubu.core/blob/master/FlubuCore.ProjectVersion.txt